 As a guideline for aspiring traders in currencies, the following ten items should be foremost in the mind of every successful trader in forex:

-2) Experience: Your best friend will be your forex demo account.
-Your broker with provide "virtual" cash to use with real time quotes to practice, practice, and practice some more.
+Your best friend will be your forex demo account.
+Your broker with provide 'virtual' cash to use with real time quotes to practice, practice, and practice some more.
 This experience is invaluable to test your trading plan, learn the nuances of your forex trading software, and gain confidence and consistency in acting decisively under stressful conditions.

-3) Psychology: The third factor, your ability to control your emotions, is imperative.
+The third factor, your ability to control your emotions, is imperative.
 You must treat forex trading like a business, making decisions based on rules, not emotions.
 Practicing the steps in your trading plan until they become habitual is the accepted way for achieving this objective.
-[You cannot be emotional when holding onto your investments.
-Find out if your're showing one of the 5 Signs Your Emotions Are Taking Control of Your Investing.]
+You cannot be emotional when holding onto your investments.

-Observe your chosen currency pair for volatility using an "Average True Range" indicator over 20 trading periods.
+Observe your chosen currency pair for volatility using an 'Average True Range' indicator over 20 trading periods.
 Apply a percent to this figure and apply that to your intended lot size.
 This calculated amount is your potential loss in the trade and should not exceed 3% of your capital position.
 Your reward target should be twice this amount.

 Never enter a position without also entering a stop-loss order at the risk level determined in Step #5.
-Remember that there is no that stops will be filled or executed.
+Remember that there is no guarantee that stops will be filled or executed.
 If your profit target is reached, enter a trailing stop-loss order to lock in your paper gain.

-8) Leverage: Leverage is like "trading with margin" with stocks.
+Leverage is like 'trading with margin' with stocks.
 Use with caution since losses, as well as gains, can be multiplied, meaning higher risk.
 Remember that a forex trader on average has three losing trades for every winning one.
 You must cut your losers, and allow your winners to run.

 Find a trading timeframe that suits your personality, either daily, weekly or longer.
-Trends can often be verified over multiple timeframes, and remember that, "The trend is my friend!"
+Trends can often be verified over multiple timeframes, and remember that, 'The trend is my friend!'